 Alaska Wildlife Conservation Center

-Refuge for orphaned, injured wildlife.
-Nonprofit.
-Bears, moose, musk ox, deer, caribou, birds in large habitats.
-Self-guided, drive or walk through.
-Educational programs.
-Gift shop and snack bar.
 The Alaska Wildlife Conservation Center is a nonprofit organization dedicated to preserving Alaska’s wildlife through conservation, education and quality animal care.
 AWCC takes in injured and orphaned animals and provides them refuge and spacious enclosures.
 Animals that cannot be released into the wild are given a permanent home at the Center.
 The Center plays host to numerous educational and daily guest programs, including the Exclusive Behind the Scenes Tour, where you can get a closer look at the Alaska Wildlife that makes its home here.
 AWCC also offers up-close animal encounters in the summer featuring bull moose or brown bears.
 Choose between driving the 1.5 mile loop, or spend your time walking through the 200 acres that make up the AWCC Campus.
 Involved in international conservation projects, including the Wood Bison Restoration Project, where the Center is caring for the once thought extinct Wood Bison.
-Additionally, the Center plays host to orphaned black and brown bears, moose, elk, lynx, caribou, and musk ox.
+Additionally, the Center plays host to orphaned black and brown bears, moose, elk, lynx, caribou, musk ox and more.